Enjoy this 3 minute read from my epic fantasy story, The Doom of Arlg-Teg.

 Iluna's breath shortened to gasps as the pain erupted.
 The cramps grew in intensity and sweat soon dampened her tunic.
 Time wore on, and the gloom of the day spread with Iluna's screams.
 The cramps hit like a storm through her body, over and over until, with exhausted shrieks, Iluna gave birth before the sunset.
 The birth itself was quick, but took what little energy Iluna had left, and her screams quietened with the first mewling cries of her baby.
 With a teary smile Iluna drew the little slick body of her babe to her breast and watched her daughter suckle.
 She then wrapped her baby tight in the folds of her cloak.
 Iluna's eyes drooped, and in the next heartbeat, exhaustion took her into deep sleep.

 The Doom of Arlg-Teg is the first book in a short trilogy called, Iluna's Song, and is a sequel to The Raven.
-It is available free when you sign up to Aderyn's newsletter, or available for purchase here.
+It is frequently available free when you sign up to Aderyn's Into the Woods membership, or it's available for purchase here.